bharatperry/portfolio/README.md

 ### Developing an Automobile Price Prediction Model

-Utilizing a public automobile dataset for machine learning, the goal is to explore and formulate models that can best predict a fair but accurate price for automobiles based on features or characteristics they hold.
-This project has been broken down into multiple notebooks.
+This project aims to develop machine learning models using a publicly available automobile dataset to predict accurate prices for cars based on their unique features.
+The project is divided into several notebooks to explore and create effective models for predicting fair prices of automobiles.

 Data Methodology: